CarmenCantudo/recipes/README.md

 ## Testing

 - The application was constantly tested during development.
 - To validate the code, the [PEP8 online validation tool](http://pep8online.com/) was used.
-The issues discovered are related to the blank spaces in the ASCII pictures.
 - Lighthouse was used to test the app for Performance, Accessibility and Best Practices:

   ![Lighthouse Performance](assets/testing/lighthouse.png)